uchicago-cs/cmsc22000/website/project/presentation.rst

 Please note that you can complete this section of the report by simply pointing to specific GitHub issues (particularly Backlog issues) that future students may want to focus on.
+If you do so, make sure to include the issue number and issue title for each issue, along with a 2-3 sentence summary of the issue.

 Reflections